Nintendo Switch 2 discounted for the first time for Black Friday

 Argos, Currys and Very have kicked off their Black Friday sales, and I’m rounding up the best Switch 2 deals

-Yet to jump on the Nintendo bandwagon?
-It's time.
-Nintendo Switch Black Friday deals have landed, and, while the newer Nintendo Switch 2 console deals aren’t mind-blowing, owing to it launching so recently, there are still great deals to be snapped up on consoles, games, bundles and accessories.
+The latest Nintendo Switch Black Friday deals are here, so now’s the time to jump in and have fun with Mario and the gang.
+And while offers on the hugely popular Nintendo Switch 2 aren’t massive, there are still some great savings to enjoy for savvy shoppers.

-Some of the best Nintendo Switch 2 deals are on bundles, with games such as Mario Kart World, Pokémon Legends: Z-A, Donkey Kong Bananza and more included with the console.
-It’s a similar story with the Switch OLED console – case in point, there's £32 off an EA Sports FC 26 bundle (now £319, Currys.co.uk).
+The best Nintendo Switch 2 deals we’re seeing are on bundles, with games such as Mario Kart World, Pokémon Legends: Z-A, Donkey Kong Bananza and more included with the console.
+It’s a similar story with the Switch OLED console — there’s £32 off an EA Sports FC 26 bundle (now £319, Currys.co.uk).

-Nintendo has also kicked off its own Black Friday sale on the eShop and My Nintendo Store, with thousands of discounted Switch 2 games, bonus months for Switch Online memberships and savings on selected accessories and merch.
+Nintendo has also launched its own Black Friday sale on the eShop and My Nintendo Store, with thousands of discounted Switch 2 games, bonus months for Switch Online memberships and savings on selected accessories and merch.

-For now until the end of the Black Friday period, I'll be doing a thorough sweep of the Nintendo shop and third-party-retailers to bring you the biggest and best deals that I find.
-So let's a go...
+Throughout the entire Black Friday period, I’ll be scouring Nintendo’s store and third-party retailers to bring you the biggest and best deals available.

 Follow live: Latest offers and news in our Black Friday 2025 live blog